But how do you know if you should choose S Corporation tax status for your LLC?

 An LLC that chooses S Corporation tax status likely will have to deal with additional administrative work (and paperwork) and more complex tax laws and filings, for both federal and state taxes.
 If your LLC meets the qualification criteria and the potential tax benefits and tax-planning opportunities outweigh the additional administrative and legal requirements, you should discuss the option of filing for S Corporation status with your professional business counsel.

-For additional information about LLCs in Arizona, please read our articles, Should You Form an LLC For Your Arizona Business? and New Arizona Limited Liability Act Impacts New and Existing LLCs.
+For additional information about LLCs in Arizona, please read Should You Form an LLC For Your Arizona Business? and New Arizona Limited Liability Act Impacts New and Existing LLCs.

 At Peterson Law Offices, we provide high-quality business law services at affordable prices.
 We welcome inquiries from business owners throughout the East Valley, including Queen Creek, San Tan Valley, Gilbert, Mesa and Chandler.
 Schedule your free initial consultation by calling 480-878-5998 or using our online contact form.

 © 2021 Peterson Law Offices, PLLC